Latest SeedProd News

 https://youwebsite.com/refer/awesomeproduct/.

-But the best thing is, that MonsterInsights makes it easy to track those affiliate links right inside WordPress.
+And the best thing is, MonsterInsights makes it easy to track those affiliate links right inside WordPress.

 All you need to do is head to Insights » Settings from your WordPress admin area and click the Publisher tab at the top of the page.